ethitter/WP-Revisions-Control/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Introduce Spanish translation thanks to Maria Ramos at [WebHostingHub](http://www.webhostinghub.com/).

 = 1.2 =
-Add post-level revision purging and limiting.
+* Add post-level revision purging and limiting.
 For any post type that supports revisions, you can now limit the number of revisions retained at a post level.

 = 1.0 =
-Initial public release
+* Initial public release

 == Upgrade Notice ==

+= 1.2.1 =
+Introduces Spanish translation thanks to Maria Ramos at [WebHostingHub](http://www.webhostinghub.com/).

 = 1.2 =
 For any post type that supports revisions, you can now limit the number of revisions retained at a post level.